fontclubbelgica/fontclubbelgica.xyz/faq.md

   ### Refunds

   Unfortunately, we generally don’t allow exchanges.
-However, if you accidentally purchased the wrong font and need to make a quick swap, you can email us at support@fontclubbelgica.xyz with the order number, and we’ll try to assist you (no promises though).
+However, if you accidentally purchased the wrong font and need to make a quick swap, you can email us at {% include mail a="support" %}. with the order number, and we’ll try to assist you (no promises though).
 Additionally, if you encounter any technical issues, please reach out to us, and we’ll do our best to resolve them promptly.